Troubleshooting

 - Extensions API - policy gate decisions and profile router contracts

-- Integrations - daemon startup, monitor UI, and restart
+- Integrations - daemon startup, Console dashboard, and restart